aaausar97/greeklife-webscraper/app/readme.md

 ## Change Settings

-### some ig, google, and util settings can be adjusted in the config.json file
+### some ig, google, proxy, and util settings can be adjusted in the config.json file

 ## Run on schedule